JohnPWSharp/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD03_DEMO.md

 #### Task 1: Create a Pre-Trigger

-**Scenario:** You need to validate the `time` property (indicating the date and time expressed in .Net Ticks—100 nanosecond intervals—since 1 January, 0001) for documents in the **Temperatures** collection as they are created or replaced.
+**Scenario:** You need to validate the `time` property (indicating the date and time expressed in .NET Framework Ticks—100 nanosecond intervals—since 1 January, 0001) for documents in the **Temperatures** collection as they are created or replaced.
 A valid `time` is one that is not ore than an hour old, or more than 10 seconds into the future (to allow for some clock skew) when compared to the server time.
 Additionally, if a document does not contain a `time` property, you need to add one with a default value of the current time.
 You decide to write a pre-trigger to perform this validation.

 1. In Internet Explorer, on the **20777a-sql-\<your name\>-\<the day\>** blade, click **Data Explorer**.